 has been involved in the creation of Christianity and its texts at every step.

-It would be impossible to date the appearance of the gospels based on the
+It would be impossible to date the appearance of the gospels based on the extant manuscripts,

-quotes from a number of them.
+number of them.

 In reality, the four gospels selected for inclusion in the New Testament do not make any